ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

-Acceptance and Commitment Therapy (ACT) is an evidence-based approach that helps you stop struggling against painful thoughts and feelings.
-Instead, you can build a life rooted in what truly matters to you.
+Acceptance and Commitment Therapy (ACT) is an evidence-based approach that helps you build a life rooted in what matters to you.
 Our ACT therapists Ariadna Armenta LCSW #102477 & Christina Harrison LCSW #99941 in Los Angeles provide affirming care for LGBTQ+, BIPOC, and neurodivergent adults.

 supporting ACT's effectiveness